+Fires and burn injuries hurt thousands in California every year.
 You or a loved one may be exposed to flames in a fiery car accident on Interstate 5 or Highway 99.
 You could suffer burns in a house fire started by a faulty appliance or heater in your home.
-Burn injuries are also possible in accidents that don’t even involve flames.
+It may be a California wildfire and a frantic evacuation that poses the risk.

 Source: USFA